 Consider home schooling until the problem is solved.

-In Conclusion Change does not come easily to schools.
+Change does not come easily to schools.
 Effective advocacy makes educators question what they believe, what they've learned, and how they work in their school or classroom.
 Educators who feel their authority, judgment, dedication, and professionalism have been challenged - which is what advocacy appears to do - can get very angry.
 This can be difficult for advocates.
 While we joke that the advocate's slogan is "Places to go, things to do, people to piss off," it is always painful to feel anger or resentment directed at you or your children.
 There have been times when we've felt ignored, insulted, deceived.
 We've been screamed at, gossiped about and avoided.
 No matter how prepared you think you are for this, when it happens, it hurts.

 But then there are the results: Grade and subject accelerations where they have never happened before.
 Distance learning programs in lieu of in-school learning.
 New practices in cluster grouping.
 Best of all, children who sparkle once again.